lfbergee/presentations/cypress.md

 - It's actually quite fun
 - It provides value immediately
+- It provides a place to handle incidents
 - It takes off the pressure off
   - critical releases
   - large refactors